ImperialDyson/SummerShow/2019/collections/_research/res_audio-experience-design/audio_experience_design.md

 #### Sarab SURNAME (Audio Experience Design, Imperial College London)
 This exhibit will describe the audio research currently happening at the SAFE project in Borneo and what integrating the system to 3D might help.

-The exhibit will include an emersive VR forest soundscape with a headset for people to explore.
+The exhibit will include an immersive VR forest soundscape with a headset for people to explore.